 In general, the choice of when to favor one tense over the other is a spectrum that ranges from the most prominent use of the past simple in Mexico to the most prominent use of the present perfect in Central Spain.

 All other regions, sit somewhere between Mexico and Central Spain when it comes to the choice between the present perfect and past simple.

 Linguistic researchers at the Universidad Nacional Autónoma de México provided insight into the use of the past simple as a percentage when compared to the present perfect by city with the results summarized as follows:

 |Madrid (Spain) – 58%|

 |Lima (Peru) – 65%|

 This means that when comparing how natives talk about a given set of past events, in Madrid 58% of the time you will hear the past simple and 42% of the time you will hear the present perfect.
 Whereas, in Mexico City for the same set of past events, you will hear natives use the past simple 80% of the time and the present perfect 20% of the time.

 Of all of the variations between Spanish-speaking regions, vocabulary is the hardest to summarize in short form.

-Every Spanish-speaking country and many sub-regions have varying colloquial expressions and phrases.
+Every Spanish-speaking country and many sub-regions have varying word use, colloquial expressions and phrases.